GridGain-Demos/gridgain-technology-primer/docs/LoadData.md

    <img width="761" alt="image" src="https://github.com/user-attachments/assets/063b9413-4a5d-43c7-9796-dfb684574876" />

 Keep the connection open, as you will use it for the upcoming exercises.
+> [!note]
+> - __Cache__ - Cache is a high-speed data storage layer.
+It is a collection of key-value pairs that can be accessed through the key-value API.
+> - __Table__ - Table in GridGain corresponds to the notion of tables in traditional RDBMSs with some additional criteria; for example, each SQL table must have a primary key.
+SQL tables support traditional SQL syntax.
+Tables and caches are like two views of the same data

 > [!important]
 > **Checkpoint:** Running `!tables` command on this same SQLLine terminal should list many tables in system-level schema and script-created tables(Album, Artist, Customer, Employee, Genre, Invoice, InvoiceLine, MediaType, PlayList, PlayListTrack, Track) under PUBLIC schema.